 A narcissist will say they love you while they deny those things they did to hurt you.

-Often a covert form of control without the use of coercion.
-In many cases a narcissist causes emotional distress by confusing and bewildering those around them, As they cause so much pain, yet make out, we are to blame, leaving us in a position where it’s extremely difficult to respond.
+Gaslighting is often a covert form of control without the use of coercion.
+In many cases, a narcissist causes emotional distress by confusing and bewildering those around them.
+As they cause so much pain yet make out, we are to blame for the pain we are in, leaving us in a position where it’s extremely difficult to respond.
 Still, it’s also extremely difficult to resist.
-So we might not know what to say to them or with the build up of emotional stress we might react to them, if we resist we fawn to their negative treatment of us, when we stand up for ourselves the narcissist will then home in on our reactions to distract us from their actions, once the narcissist has us in that emotional state where we react, through sadness from the pain, anger from the confusion they will turn all the blame on to us, to keep the truth hidden from us, avoiding accountability for what they did , To respond to them in a manner that makes sense because they don’t make any sense it can be incredibly difficult to respond within our own minds trying to work out what they are actually telling us through the narcissists love bombing, idolisation, gaslighting, when they tell us they love while they treat us like they hate us we start to respond within our minds that in some way they must have done something wrong for them to hurt Us because they love us to distract us from all the painful things they do to us which causes that cognitive dissonance within our minds￼.￼￼￼￼￼￼￼￼￼￼￼￼
+So we might not know what to say to them or with the build up of emotional stress we might react to them, if we resist we fawn to their negative treatment of us, when we stand up for ourselves the narcissist will then home in on our reactions to distract us from their actions, once the narcissist has us in that emotional state where we react, through sadness from the pain, anger from the confusion they will turn all the blame on to us, to keep the truth hidden from us, avoiding taking responsibility for what they did to us.
+To respond to them in a manner that makes sense because they don’t make any sense it can be incredibly difficult to respond within our own minds trying to work out what they are actually telling us through the narcissists love bombing, idolisation, gaslighting, when they tell us they love while they treat us like they hate us we start to respond within our minds that in some way they must have done something wrong for them to hurt us because they love us to distract us from all the painful things they do to us which causes that cognitive dissonance within our minds￼.￼￼￼￼￼￼￼￼￼￼￼￼

 The silent treatment is often a very covert hidden form of that confusion as it is a form of gaslighting they train you over a period of time that if you don’t do XYZ for them, they are going to punish you by falling silent on you, however, on many occasions you might not actually know what you need to do for them so by doing something or not doing something they can still fall silent on you.

-Causing arguments before you go out, before a special occasion, so it brings you down, and once you’re down you can feel sad, lonely and misunderstood, while the narcissist seems happy again and questions “what’s your problem.”
-Yet if you try to explain they don’t see your reality to them it’s your fault, working harder to please them before future events doesn’t stop them, by no longer going out doesn’t stop them, they just find new ways to hurt you.
+Causing arguments before you go out, before a special occasion, so it brings you down, and once you’re down, you can feel sad, lonely and misunderstood, while the narcissist seems happy again and questions, “what’s your problem.”
+Yet if you try to explain, they don’t see your reality to them, it’s your fault, working harder to please them before future events don’t stop them, by any longer going out doesn’t stop them, they just find new ways to hurt you.

 Twelve things narcissist say that sounds like they care to distract us from their intent. ￼￼￼￼￼￼￼￼￼￼